simonmichael/hledger/hledger/Hledger/Cli/Commands/Help.md

                            (less is always used if TOPIC is specified)
 ```

-This command shows the hledger manual built in to your hledger executable.
+The manual is built in to your hledger executable, so it can be useful when offline,
-It can be useful when offline, or when you prefer the terminal to a web browser,
+or when you prefer the terminal to a web browser,
 or when the appropriate hledger manual or viewers are not installed properly on your system.

 By default it chooses the best viewer found in $PATH, trying in this order: